RexMortem/C_Course-The_Cequel/Session2.md

 1) Write a function to reverse a string (this function should be of type void).

 2) Write a function to convert a string to all upper-case character (**hint:** look up the range of values for lower-case characters in ascii)

+3) Write a function to convert alternate the cases of the character (i.e. lower-case characters go to upper-case characters, upper-case characters go to lower-case characters).

+4) Write a function to that discards every other character in a string (so `"Edward"` -> `"dad"`).

 ## <a name="Macros"> Preprocessing and Macros </a>